kaiachain/kaia-agent-research/README.md

 1. **Login Issues**:
    - Check your Delphi credentials in `.env`
    - Delete `src/data/delphi_cookies.json` to force a fresh login
-   - Check the debug screenshots in the root directory

 2. **Slack Issues**:
    - Verify your Slack token and channel ID